 You have the option to shorten affiliate links using the LeadDyno redirection service.
 The links will look similar to:

-To enable link shortening using LeadDyno redirection service visit Affiliates Affiliate Settings and set Shorten Affiliate Links to Yes.
+To enable link shortening using LeadDyno redirection service navigate to Affiliates - Settings and set Shorten Affiliate Links to Yes.

 How to enable UTM parameters